 Here the verses are in the New Living Translation:

 "Then Moses, Aaron, Nadab, Abihu, and the seventy elders of Israel climbed up the mountain.
 There they saw the God of Israel.
 Under his feet there seemed to be a surface of brilliant blue lapis lazuli, as clear as the sky itself.
 And though these nobles of Israel gazed upon God, he did not destroy them.
-In fact, they ate a covenant meal, eating and drinking in his presence!"

 I love this picture of a party to celebrate the peace/covenant made between God and God's people.
 There is so little description and I want to know so much more!